Estate planning with a family cottage

 - What maintenance and ongoing costs will there be?

 - Who is going to do the work like paying bills, mowing the lawn, getting the place set for changing seasons, handyman issues, security, and cleaning?

 - Who has the financial ability to maintain the expenses and maintenance of the property?

 3. Get professional advice.
 Cottages can be wonderful for a lot of reasons but when it comes to estate planning and trying to figure out what to do with the property as you age, it’s critically important to do some planning.
 When in doubt, get help.
-Good planning will probably involve a team of professionals including a lawyer, accountant and a financial advisor.
-Remember, there is no such thing as a universal cookie cutter solution to estate planning with cottages so take a little time to plan it right.
+Good planning will probably involve a team of professionals including a lawyer, accountant, and financial advisor.
+Remember, there is no such thing as a universal cookie-cutter solution to estate planning with cottages so take a little time to plan it right.